 - 1. For purposes of this Initial Study, the following answers have the corresponding meanings: - a.
 "No Impact" means the specific impact category does not apply to the project, or that the record sufficiently demonstrates that project specific factors or general standards applicable to the project will result in no impact for the threshold under consideration. - b.
 "Less Than Significant Impact" means there is an impact related to the threshold under consideration, but that impact is less than significant. - c.
 "Less Than Significant with Mitigation Incorporation" means there is a potentially significant impact related to the threshold under consideration, however, with the mitigation incorporated into the project, the impact is less than significant.
-For purposes of this Initial Study "mitigation incorporated into the project" mitigation developed specifically for an individual project. - d.
+For purposes of this Initial Study "mitigation incorporated into the project" means mitigation originally described in the GP PEIR and applied to an individual project, as well as mitigation developed specifically for an individual project. - d.
 "Potentially Significant Impact" means there is substantial evidence that an effect may be significant related to the threshold under consideration. - 2.
 A brief explanation is required for all answers except "No Impact" answers that are adequately supported by the information sources a lead agency cites in the parentheses following each question.
 A "No Impact" answer is adequately supported if the referenced information sources show that the impact simply does not apply to projects like the one involved (e.g., the project falls outside a fault rupture zone).
 A "No Impact" answer should be explained where it is based on project-specific factors as well as general standards (e.g., the project will not expose sensitive receptors to pollutants, based on a project-specific screening analysis).